Acceptable Use Statement

 - Inclusion of a login name different than your HPRC login name in your

-~/.rhostfile requires a written request and approval from the HPRC's Associate Director.
+~/.rhostfile requires a written request and approval from the HPRC's Director.
 If a name different than your HPRC login name is found in a

 ~/.rhostfile without approval your account will be disabled.